History

 • As per our Dean’ s suggestion, a Nodal officer(AP cadre) from each department was nominated to report adverse drug reactions from the concerned departments.
 On 4th June 2022, an orientation & training programme for CRRIs on Pharmacovigilance was held, in which MMC’s PvPI Co Ordinator Prof. Dr. K.M.Sudha highlighted on the significance of ADR reporting to the internship students of MMC.

 • The PHARMACOVIGILANCE committee meeting is being regularly held every 6months in Madras Medical College .
-The committee meeting is headed by THE DEAN of Madras Medical College and organized by THE Co-ordinator of the PHARMACOVIGILANCE CENTER Prof.Dr.K.M.SUDHA.
+The committee meeting is headed by THE DEAN of Madras Medical College and organized by The Co-ordinator of the PHARMACOVIGILANCE CENTER Prof.Dr.K.M.SUDHA.

 Academic Forum